IHE/ITI.MHDS/input/pagecontent/volume-1.md

 the Binary content.
 When this is used by the Community, the service hosting the Binary shall:

-- persist the Binary for the lifecycle expected of the Community,
+- persist the Binary for the lifecycle expected of the Community
-- provide access to the community members,
+- provide access to the community members
 - use the security model agreed to by the community members

 ## 1:50.2 MHDS Actor Options